 Here are 20 problems to fix during reading intervention.

-20 Problems to fix with reading intervention
+20 Problems to fix with a reading intervention programme

 1. Phonological and phonemic awareness